Min. time required: 5:20

 Voralpen-Express

-The Voralpen-Express is a scenic train journey between Lucerne and St. Gallen in north-eastern Switzerland.
-Find out what to expect …
+The Voralpen-Express is a scenic train journey between Lucerne and St. Gallen in central and eastern Switzerland.
+Find out what …

 1st class seat in panoramic Gotthard Panorama Express coach